 MODERN SLAVERY & HUMAN TRAFFICKING STATEMENT

 This statement sets out the Circular1 Health Limited actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 26th June 2020 to the 30th June 2021.
+This statement relates to actions and activities during the financial year 15th April 2022 – 15th April 2023.

 As part of the healthcare sector, we recognise that we have a responsibility to take a robust approach to slavery and human trafficking and, especially given the nature of our business, we continue to take our responsibility very seriously during the coronavirus pandemic.